BestTimesToVisit.com Logo

 transport

 Rent a scooter if you're comfortable!
 It's the absolute best way to explore Hualien and its surroundings, especially for reaching Taroko Gorge.
-Just be sure to get an international driving permit before you leave home, and always wear your helmet – safety first!
+Just be sure to get an international driving permit before you leave home, and always wear your helmet – locals take safety seriously.

 food